wintercms/meta/l6-upgrade-notes.md

 Additionally, `putenv()` no longer changes the value returned by calls to `env()` as the `env` helper is now considered read-only.
 If dynamically changing configuration is required, it is recommended to use Config values instead as they can be dynamically changed with `Config::set()`

+>**IMPORTANT:** `.env` files now require any values with spaces in them to be quoted too, it's recommended to just enclose every single value in `.env` with double quotes.

 <a name="upgrade-laravel-packages"></a>
 ### Using any Laravel based packages